streamdata-gallery-organizations/box/_listings/box/webhooks-get-openapi.md

       - Events
     options:
       summary: Long polling
+      description: |-
-      description: "To get real-time notification of activity in a Box account, use the long poll feature of the /events API.
+        To get real-time notification of activity in a Box account, use the long poll feature of the /events API.
 To do so, first call the /events API with an OPTIONS call to retrieve the long poll URL to use.
 Next, make a GET request to the provided URL to begin listening for events.
 If an event occurs within an account you are monitoring, you will receive a response with the value new_change.
-It\u2019s important to note that this response will not come with any other details, but should serve as a prompt to take further action such as calling the /events endpoint with your last known stream_position.
+It???s important to note that this response will not come with any other details, but should serve as a prompt to take further action such as calling the /events endpoint with your last known stream_position.
+After sending this response, the server will close the connection and you will need to repeat the long poll process to begin listening for events again.
-        After sending this response, the server will close the connection and you will need to repeat the long poll process to begin listening for events again.\nIf no events occur for a period of time after you make the GET request to the long poll URL, you will receive a response with the value reconnect.
-When you receive this response, you\u2019ll make another OPTIONS call to the /events endpoint and repeat the long poll process.\nIf you receive no events in retry_timeout seconds, you should make another GET request to the real time server (i.e.
+        If no events occur for a period of time after you make the GET request to the long poll URL, you will receive a response with the value reconnect.
+When you receive this response, you???ll make another OPTIONS call to the /events endpoint and repeat the long poll process.
-        URL in the response).
-This might be necessary in case you do not receive the reconnect message in the face of network errors.\nIf you receive max_retries error when making GET requests to the real time server, you should make another OPTIONS request."
+        If you receive no events in retry_timeout seconds, you should make another GET request to the real time server (i.e. URL in the response).
+This might be necessary in case you do not receive the reconnect message in the face of network errors.
+        If you receive max_retries error when making GET requests to the real time server, you should make another OPTIONS request.
       operationId: eventLongPolling
       x-api-path-slug: events-options
       responses: